 The TRM savings estimates are expected to serve as average, representative values, or ways to calculate savings based on program-specific information.
 All information is presented on a per-measure basis.
 In using the measure-specific information in the TRM, it is helpful to keep the following notes in mind.

 All estimates of energy (kWh or therms) and peak (kW) savings are for first-year savings, not lifetime savings.
+Note all fossil fuel savings are presented in therms, but may be converted to other fuels using the conversion factors provided in section 3.12.1.

 Unless otherwise noted, measure life is defined by the detailed definition provided in 3.5 Glossary.